Foods with Probiotics: the 13 Top Choices for a Healthy Gut

 In order to maintain a healthy gut, you have to make sure to eat a proper diet (and reap the great benefits of probiotics).
 This means that it’s important to make sure that you’re eating enough foods with probiotics.

 With so many other good healthy diet choices available today, it’s easy to miss probiotic-rich foods, considering that most of them have strong flavors that may be unfamiliar to your taste buds.
 But they can be an acquired taste, and after you start to enjoy them, you will be able to see and feel the health benefits that they are giving you.

-In this article, we will talk about 13 foods that are rich in probiotics that you should consider adding to your diet.
+In this article, we will talk about 13 foods with probiotics that you should consider adding to your diet.
 But first let’s break down the different kinds of healthy bacteria.

 Seven Types of Good Bacteria (Probiotics Found in Food)

 Lactobacillus acidophilus (also known as L. acidophilus) is a bacteria that can be found in your intestines, and plays a large role in your health.
 This bacteria turns lactose (the sugar found in milk) into lactic acid with its enzyme called lactase.

 L. acidophilus has been studied extensively since the 1890s, and has been shown to actually be vital to human health.
 In fact, it can possibly provide a wide variety of health benefits.
 But there are several strains of this bacteria, and each can affect the body differently.

 2. Lactobacillus d. bulgarius